sytskewijnsma/sytskewijnsma.github.io/index.md

 <img src="/assets/20220909_1_0236f.jpg" alt="Headshot" width="500" height=auto>
 <br />I am an Assistant Professor in Operations Management at UC Berkeley Haas.
 My primary research interests center around sustainable operations and supply chain management, using game-theoretic models to analyze the intersection of operational strategy, regulatory policy, and environmental impact.
-I am specifically interested in supply chain challenges in consumer electronics, such as obsolescence and e-waste, and the mechanics behind noncompliance in global networks.
+I am specifically interested in supply chain challenges in consumer electronics, such as obsolescence and e-waste, and the mechanics behind noncompliance in global networks.<br />

 Before joining Haas, I was a post-doctoral researcher at GeorgiaTech, Scheller College of Business and obtained my Ph.D. and MPhil in Management Science at the University of Cambridge, Judge Business School.
 I also worked for 2 years as a quantitative analyst for commodity trading. <br />